 Thing is, more people contract dengue during the second half of the year, especially during the time when strong rains and typhoons hit the Philippines.
 On top of that, there’s a new threat that can make dengue worse in the country..

 Still on the fence

-Last year, the DOH finally gave green light to the first-ever anti-dengue vaccine to be sold to the public.
-Named Dengvaxia, the breakthrough anti-dengue measure was developed by Sanofi Pasteur, a multinational pharmaceutical company.
-According to reports, the big pharma player took more than 20 years to develop and thoroughly test the vaccine, and it finally got the nod of the World Health Organization (WHO) to be distributed.
+Last year, the DOH gave the green light for the controversial anti-dengue vaccine to be sold to the public.
+Named Dengvaxia, the supposedly breakthrough anti-dengue measure was developed by Sanofi Pasteur, a multinational pharmaceutical company.
+According to reports, the big pharma player took more than 20 years to develop and thoroughly test the vaccine.

 According to the Department of Science and Technology’s Technology Application and Promotion Institute (DOST-TAPI), one of the three projects prioritized by the agency’s Technology Innovation for Commercialization (TECHNICOM) is the mosquito-repellent textile products.

 The said mosquito-repelling cloth, which is being researched by the DOST-TAPI, received funds from the TECHNICOM for the “conduct of the mosquito-repellent textile prototype, research of effective dosages and concentration of ingredients and duration for protection, assessment of rechargeability of the textile, and market testing.”

 While no final product exists yet, the government is hopeful that this new type of fabric will be the people’s shield against dengue fever.

 There are larger forces at play and humans are bound to face their ruin at the very face of the apocalypse.
 Climate change is real, and different agencies around the world are not just jacking numbers up to push their agenda.